brentp/bwa-meth/README.md

       * `easy_install toolshed` or
       * `pip install toolshed`

-   - or run: `python setup.py install` from this directory
+   - if you don't have root or sudo priviledges, you can run `python setup.py install --user` from this directory and the bwameth.py executable will be at: ~/.local/bin/bwameth.py

-   - those commands may need to be run with `sudo` depending on your python installation
+   - if you do have root or sudo run: `[sudo] python setup.py install` from this directory

-   - users unaccustomed to installing their own python packages should download anaconda: https://store.continuum.io/cshop/anaconda/ and then install the toolshed module as described above.
+   - users unaccustomed to installing their own python packages should download anaconda: https://store.continuum.io/cshop/anaconda/ and then install the toolshed module with pip as described above.

  + samtools command on the `$PATH` (https://github.com/samtools/samtools)